Code-Institute-Submissions/svickery-lakkafurniture/README.md

 All text and content on the page was written by myself apart from some Python logic which I found on a either code institute lessons or stack overflow or youtube.

-My Terms and Conditions were taken from [LawDepot](https://www.lawdepot.com/) and changed to suit the sites needs.

 #### Media

 All images used on this page were taken from [unsplash.com](https://unsplash.com/).
 URL links taken from Google.

 #### Code

-Code for the navigation bar and footer were taken from [Bootstrap](https://getbootstrap.com/docs/4.5/getting-started/introduction/).
+Code for the navigation bar and footer were taken from [Bootstrap](https://mdbootstrap.com/).

-Code for the forms and buttons was taken from [W3 Schools](https://www.w3schools.com/).
+Code for the forms and buttons was taken from [Django](https://www.djangoproject.com/).

-Code for User Authentication and CRUD functionality taken from Code Institue lessons.
+Code for User Authentication and CRUD functionality taken from Code Institue lessons and [Django](https://www.djangoproject.com/).

-All other code was written by myself with help from sites [Stack Overflow](https://stackoverflow.com/)
+All other code was written by myself with help from sites [Stack Overflow](https://stackoverflow.com/) and Code Institute lessons.

 ## Acknowledgments

 Acknoledgments are for my mentor Adegbenga Adeye.
-Jim Morel and Brian XS who I met through Slack helped with various other issues.
+Jim Morel and Brian Smyth who I met through Slack helped with various other issues.